babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 running to function properly.

 The above will start the Finality provider RPC server at the address specified in `fpd.conf` under the `RpcListener` field, which has a default value of `127.0.0.1:12581`.
 You can change this value in the configuration file or override this value and specify a custom address using the `--rpc-listener` flag.

 To start the daemon with a specific finality provider instance after registration, use the `--eots_pk_hex` flag followed by the hex string of the EOTS public key of the finality provider.

 All the available CLI options can be viewed using the `--help` flag.
 These options can also be set in the configuration file.

+## 5. Finality Provider Operations

-## Create Finality Provider
+### 5.1 Create Finality Provider

 The `create-finality-provider` command initializes a new finality provider instance locally.